 What an amazing little school!
 I love the warmth of everyone who works there.
 Those teachers are the hardest working teachers I have ever meet.
 Yes it is true the Warrior walk was dismissed but only to allow an opportunity for children to receive extra help and personal attention by their teachers in the morning.
 If you are looking for a close nit community where the teachers actually care about your child and not the state test scores Wilmore Davis is your school!

 Wilmore Davis Elementary School is a public middle school in Wheat Ridge.
-387 students go to Wilmore Davis Elementary School and are mostly Multiracial; White, non-Hispanic; and Hispanic.
-58% of the 387 students here have subsidized lunches.
-The student to teacher ratio at Wilmore Davis Elementary School is 15:1.
-Wheat Ridge Middle School is one of the nearest middle schools.
+387 children attend Wilmore Davis Elementary School and identify primarily as Multiracial; White, non-Hispanic; and Hispanic.
+58% of the 387 students here are paying reduced lunch prices.
+The ratio of students to teachers at Wilmore Davis Elementary School is 15:1.
+Sts Peter & Paul is one of the nearest middle schools.

 |Native American or Native Alaskan||1%||1%|